NEED FOR MENTAL HEALTH OUTCOMES MEASUREMENT

 Advancing Care for Schizophrennia Report

-The Advancing Standards of Care for People with Schizophrenia program, spearheaded by the National Council for Behavioral Health, was administered at 10 community behavioral health organizations across the country in 2011.
+The Advancing Standards of Care for People with Schizophrenia program, spearheaded by the National Council for Mental Wellbeing, was administered at 10 community behavioral health organizations across the country in 2011.
 The program significantly improved communication, social interaction and coping skills for persons recovering from schizophrenia through the use of DLA-20.
 Read the full report from the program.